Cape Town International Convention Centre: History

 It hosted the Final Draw of the 2010 FIFA World Cup South Africa on 4 December 2009.
 Guests in attendance included Nobel peace prize winners, former State President FW De Klerk and Desmond Tutu.
 The event was opened by President of South Africa, Jacob Zuma and President of FIFA, Sepp Blatter.

+Due to the success of the CTICC it was expanded in 2010.
+A second round of expansion work was scheduled to begin in February 2015, with a target completion in 2017.
+At the time it was announced, the expansion was planned to add 10,000m² of floor space to the centre.

 In 2013, the centre hosted 537 events, an increase from 514 in 2012.
 In 2021, it was estimated that the CTICC has contributed R53.2 billion to the country's GDP and R45.2 billion to the Western Cape's economy in the past twenty years.

 The centre hosted the 2023 Netball World Cup.

 CTICC hosted the first sitting of seventh parliament that elected the Speaker of the National Assembly as well as the President.

 Cape Town, and by extension the CTICC, has become a global conference hub, and a highly desirable place to host delegates for meetings.
 In recent years, Cape Town has been increasing in popularity as a destination for conferences and meetings.
 In June 2025, it was reported that Cape Town had reached 35th place globally in the International Congress and Convention Association's (ICCA) rankings of popular destinations for international association meetings.

 The report highlighted that Cape Town hosted 58 such meetings in 2024, comprising 60% of the total hosted across South Africa that year.
 Cape Town also placed among the top 10 cities worldwide for average attendance per event, with an average of 717 delegates per meeting.

 In 2025, the City of Cape Town announced that it was investigating selling its shareholding in the CTICC.
 The 72.7% stake, valued at an estimated R885 million, would be sold to private investors to continue operating the center.
 The City would retain ownership of the land upon which the center is built, and would use the cash injection to fund public infrastructure projects.